The empirical Christoffel function with applications in data analysis

 \subsubsection{Upper bound on the Christoffel function outside $S$}

 We next exhibit an upper bound on the Christoffel function outside of $S$.
-We first provide a useful quantitative analysis of the ``Needle polynomial'' introduced in \cite{kroo2012christoffel}. \begin{lem} For any $d \in \NN^*$, any $\x \in \B$ and any $\delta \in (0,1)$, there exists a $p$-variate polynomial of degree $2d$, $q$, such that
+We first provide a useful quantitative refinement of the ``Needle polynomial'' introduced in \cite{kroo2012christoffel}. \begin{lem} For any $d \in \NN$, $d > 0$, and any $\delta \in (0,1)$, there exists a $p$-variate polynomial of degree $2d$, $q$, such tha

 \end{lem} \begin{proof} Let $r$ be the univariate polynomial of degree $2d$, defined by